College athletics in the United States: Arguments against paying college athletes

+College athletes receive various benefits upon enrolling at their institutions.
+Some institutions allow student-athletes priority course registration.
+Student-athletes may also receive academic support services to help maintain eligibility.
+There is ongoing debate over whether college athletes should receive direct compensation in addition to existing benefits.
+Student-athletes receive a range of institutional benefits.
+The cost of attendance at some institutions may exceed $100,000 over four years.
+Some student-athletes receive scholarships that reduce or eliminate education costs.
+These benefits may significantly reduce educational expenses.
+Supporters of the current system argue that existing benefits provide sufficient compensation.

 "The NCAA also is setting up a $17 million Student-Athlete Opportunity Fund that has no financial-need restrictions.
 It's to be used for "educational and developmental opportunities."
 [Nebraska Proposal, 2009].
 This debate has caused certain elite colleges to take caution asking athletes to sign forms that prevent them from suing the college.
 The signed forms gives the college full imagery benefits, allowing them to use their names to sell team T-shirts and jerseys.
 Insurance wise – a plan proposed by William E. Kirwan, Ohio State University President, would insure athletes against injuries and mishaps during workouts, practices and games.

 Because of title IX, all college athletes would have to be paid, including athletes playing for teams that do not produce a lot of revenue.
 College sponsored sports would be cut to make a business case for paying athletes work economically.
 Colleges would still be able to field "club teams" for those sports.
 "Club team" players almost never receive scholarships and are truly amateur athletes in every sense of the word.

 Nonrevenue sports would suffer.
 Over all the sports available to division one programs, only Football and Basketball actually make a profit, with the exception of Baseball in very few instances.
 The rest of the sports either break even or, more often than not, cost the school more than they contribute.
 Larger universities would be the only ones able to pay their football/basketball players while supporting smaller market sports and are very few colleges fall into this category.
 The colleges that do happen to fall into this category are in five out of the 33 division one conferences.
 Nonrevenue sports likely will be thinned out, high school athletes will lose the chance to continue competing and a larger emphasis on collegiate competition will take place within the power five conferences.